TakahanoParis/Artwork/README.md

 # Artwork
-Artwork for the Takahano-Paris project
+Digital and paper artwork for the Takahano-Paris Project.

-## Crée par Vianney Van Henis et Camille Dupréelle
+## Authors

+these artwork are the work of artists _Camille Dupreelle_ and _Vianney Van Hennis_.

+## How-to

+`__master__ ` is for `.fbx` files only. other branches should be used primarily as the master branch will be used as a sub-module of main project.